How much will my composite decking project cost? Click here to calculate your measurements

 When comparing decking options there are a lot of things to take into consideration.
-The most popular options in the UK are composite decking and timber decking.
-Although the budget is normally the main factor for this decision there are other things you should take the time to consider.
+The most popular options in the UK are composite decking or timber decking.
+Although budget is generally the main decision factor, there are other things you should take the time to consider.
 This is an overview of the difference in Timber and Composite Decking and the effect this has on deciding which type of decking is right for you.

 There are different types of both composite and timber decking boards with varying qualities that you should take into consideration.
 Composite decking is available in both solid and hollow varieties and timber is available in both softwood and hardwood.

 Softwood or hardwood?

 Softwood and hardwood refer to the type of tree the wood is from and not actually to the board density.
 Softwoods are from evergreen trees that keep their leaves all year whereas hardwood is from deciduous trees that lose their leaves every year.
 Typically hardwood boards are denser than softwood boards however this isn’t always the case.
 The differences between these 2 options can affect the strength, durability and look of the boards.
 Which one is stronger?